 They were cold.
 They were weary on their feet, but they had another museum to cope with.
 Clouds pushed across the blue sky, a fulsome ionic weight bellying their mid-sections.
 The sun vanished.
 The idling bus drew wistful glances.

 Minta scuttled through the glass door, carrying her two plastic-handled shopping bags.
 Her purse slumped off her shoulder and came to rest, a nuisance in the crook of an elbow; around her neck, her own camera (a small ELPH) was swinging on its lanyard.
 She spotted a bench, and veered from the group.
-This bench and its alcove were ideally proportioned to each other, and with unapologetic aggression Minta spread her burdens to either side.
+This bench and its alcove being snuggly proportioned to each other, with unapologetic aggression Minta spread territorial claim across tufted vinyl, throwing herself in the center.
 A tee-shirt slipped its bag, dropping to the floor.

 “Put both of those in the same one,” Mrs. Castelberry said.
-“Why do you wanna carry two?”
+“Why would you carry two?”

-Minta’s mother-in-law had doubly secured her cross-body bag, zipping its steel-wired strap under her vest’s mesh security pockets.
+Minta’s mother-in-law had doubly secured her cross-body bag, zipping its steel-wired strap under a vest’s mesh security pockets.
 She wore black yoga pants.
-The pants had sporty white stripes, but for exigency’s sake, she had allowed these.
-Her shoes were blunt and bloated, and might have been created by the injecting of foam insulation into a clog-form.
+The pants had sporty white stripes, but for exigency’s sake, she allowed these.
+Her shoes were blunt and bloated, foam injected into a clog-form (possibly).